alefnull/turingsbits/README.md

-# vcv-base-plugin
+# turing's bits

-a basic template repository to quickly get a new VCV Rack plugin set up.
+just a plugin for making random interesting stuff i don't want to put in alef's bits for whatever reason.